 6. Restrain and reward.

 You might be using your favorite treats as ways to procrastinate.
-Put your favorite apps, games, movies, desserts, and other treats on hold until you complete something important.
+Put your favorite apps, games, movies, and other treats on hold until you complete something important.
 Continue to engage in a powerful self-care routine, but save the treats for celebrating your accomplishment.